longhorn/website/content/docs/1.6.1/references/settings.md

 > **Warning**
 > Hashing snapshot disk files impacts the performance of the system.
 It is recommended to run data integrity checks during off-peak times and to reduce the frequency of checks.

+#### Snapshot Maximum Count

+> Default: `250`

+Maximum snapshot count for a volume.
+The value should be between 2 to 250.

 ### Orphan